 Doug: Yes indeed.
 I think the commodity bull market is likely to stay intact, and this instability is bullish for energy prices – good news for companies not operating in the Middle East or other areas at high risk.
 Sustained higher oil prices are also very bullish for alternative energies, especially alternatives to light sweet crude, including heavy oil, oil sands, and shale oil.
 All of these are abundant in the Americas, and some even in Europe.
-These are the kinds of opportunities we specialize in, in our energy newsletters.

 On the other hand, this is very bearish for the economies directly affected.
 The top revenue industry in Egypt, for example, is tourism, and tourism there has dropped to zero.
 That’s going to be devastating and make it all the harder for the place to get better.

 L: So, bearish on the region, but bullish on commodities.

 Doug: Yes, but looking ahead for the bright side, once places like Egypt bottom out, there could be some real bargains to be had there.
 There could be fantastic deals on prime real estate in Cairo and Tunis, and the local stock exchanges could become a gold mine, for those daring enough to buy when no one else will.
 Too early now, but the time could be coming.